securityarch/cyber-dictionary/README.md

 ## X
 #### x.509
 In cryptography, X.509 is a standard defining the format of public key certificates.
 X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS, the secure protocol for browsing the web.
 They are also used in offline applications, like electronic signatures.
 RFC [2459](https://tools.ietf.org/html/rfc2459) [4158](https://tools.ietf.org/html/rfc4158) [5280](https://tools.ietf.org/html/rfc5280)
+## Z
+#### ZTNA
+Zero Trust Network Access (ZTNA) solutions, also referred to as a software-defined perimeter or SDP, are used to provide secure access to private applications without allowing users access to enterprise networks.
+They are often described as a replacement for traditional technologies like  SSL/IPSEC VPN, and introduce various methods of authentication to remain identity and context aware of users.